 #11 Autumn Flea Markets in Europe: Foire à la Brocante des Quinconces (France)

 A traditional appointment in Bordeaux, the Foire à la Brocante des Quinconces gathers over 180 000 flea market enthusiasts, seasoned collectors or just curious passersby from around the region, who try to find the gem or just want to enjoy from a day out with their family.

 The Foire à la Brocante des Quinconces has so much to offer!
-Hosting over 200 exhibitors selling a all kind of furniture and objects, ranging from junk, antique, furniture and books to jewelery, china, silverware, crystal glassworks, and a wide selection of classic and unusual collectible, the Foire à la Brocante des Quinconces appeals to the widest range of potential buyers.
+Hosting over 200 exhibitors selling all kind of furniture and objects, ranging from junk, antique, furniture and books to jewelry, china, silverware, crystal glassworks, and a wide selection of classic and unusual collectible, the Foire à la Brocante des Quinconces appeals to the widest range of potential buyers.

 #10 Autumn Flea Markets in Europe: Fête de la Brocante Le Landeron (Switzerland)

 Once a year over the last weekend in September, the tiny village of Le Landeron in Switzerland transforms into the country’s largest antiques’ flea market, the Fête de la Brocante Le Landeron.
 Since it is a rather special, annual event, it attracts sellers and shoppers from all over the world.
 Over 300 antique dealers make the journey to Le Landeron to sell their wares at this amazing festival, and over 100,000 people attend the three-day event.